otykh/otykh.github.io/index.md

 # I make games!

 I'm Oleksandr Tykhonov, a passionate game developer.
-I have been making games for 8 years as a hobby, starting with engines like Game Maker Studio and Multimedia Fusion, then slowly transitioning to more programming oriented game engines like Unity, that I have stuck since.
+I have been making games for 8 years as a hobby, starting with engines like Game Maker Studio and Multimedia Fusion, then slowly transitioning to more programming oriented game engines like Unity, which I have stuck with since.
 I was working on games simply as a passion in my free time after school.
-My hobby since transitioned to a career that I wish to pursue.
+My hobby has since transitioned to a career that I wish to pursue.
 Currently, I am searching for an opportunity at a company to contribute my skills and expand my knowledge of game development!

-# Commerical Projects
+# Commercial Projects

 <img align="left" src="https://github.com/otykh/otykh.github.io/assets/102185236/921c86cd-8a17-43ca-80cf-75cde20b9c6d" />